Dear 14 year old me,

 On another note about school, do you not just want an extra hour in bed?
 That fake tan you applied last night, does NOT need another layer at 7am, you’re starting to look like Georgia from Angus, Thongs and Perfect Snogging.
 The boy in your science class doesn’t think you look ‘cute’ because you’ve applied foundation to your lips, rolled your skirt 4 times and coated your mascara 17 times already this morning.
 Give up Hun, and appreciate the lie-ins.

 You know the sport you dedicate your life too right now?
 When your 19 you’ll give that up.
 I’m telling you now, never ever give hockey up, you hear me?!
 Your fitness is currently at the highest it’ll be and when your 23 and weighing 3 stone heavier you’ll be kicking yourself for giving up that sport.

-You’ve already met one of your best friends, Ellie.
+You’ve already met one of your best friends.
 The one you learnt to swim with, she’ll come to Barbados with you too!

 But can you believe in 2 years’ time she’ll give birth to a baby girl!
 No?
 Well neither could we!

 But she does, and she’s the best mum ever so don’t panic!
-She’s still with Isla’s dad, Tom, and they’ve continued to have another baby called Henry.
-(So tell her to make sure she gets kicked out of Bamboo at 16 because that’s where she’ll meet him!)
+She’s still with the dad, and they’ve continued to have another baby too.
+(So tell her to make sure she gets kicked out of the club at 16 because that’s where she’ll meet him!)

 Told you she was nice!